Desmar-Inc/zylum/skillsandcomps.md

 ---
 layout: page
-title: Skills and Competencies
+title: Skills
-subtitle: Things we know (and some we're working on)
+subtitle: Tools and Technologies we use
 ---

 ![skillandcomps](/assets/img/skillandcomps-2.png)